-7.2.1 Tables 5.4 and 5.5 highlight that this is the most important factor we need to address to improve satisfaction amongst existing users, as the only area identified with a negative net satisfaction in the recent survey.
+7.2.1 Throughout section 5, it is highlighted that more frequent services are seen as the most necessary factor to encourage and improve bus travel.
 Figure 4.3 shows the current bus frequencies.
 The Eastern Area already benefits from services operating to higher frequencies, with early morning, evening and Sunday services, so many of the proposed changes are based elsewhere in West Berkshire.

-7.2.2 Our plans in this area are to increase frequencies on the services in the table below by 2025.
-We would also introduce journeys later than 7pm, and introduce Sunday services outside of the Reading Buses commercial network.
+7.2.2 Our plans in this area are to increase frequencies on the services in the table below, although it is recognised that pump-prime funding will be necessary to achieve most of these aspirations.
+We would also introduce journeys later than 7pm and introduce Sunday services outside of the Reading Buses commercial network.

-Current frequency Proposed frequency Services Every 12 minutes Every 10 minutes 26 (peak) Every 15 minutes Every 10/12 minutes 26 (off-peak) Every 20 minutes Every 15 minutes 16, 33 Every 30 minutes Every 20 minutes Jet Black 1, Lime 2/a Every hour Every 30 minutes 1a, 1c, 2, 8, 9, 15 (off-peak), 103, The Link Every 2 hours Every hour 3, 4, 6, 143 (Pangbourne to Reading) Daily / Less frequent Every 2 hours or demand-responsive 5, 5a, 5c, 6a, 41, 44
+Current Proposed freque ency Samiana frequency 2025 2030 Services Every 12 mins Every 10 minutes 26 (peak) Every 15 mins Every 10/12 mins Every 10 mins 26 (off-peak) Every 20 mins Every 15 mins Every 12 mins 16, 33 Every 30 mins Every 20 mins Every 15 mins Jet Black 1, Lime 2/a Every hour Every 30 mins Every 20 mins 1a, 1c, 2, 8, 9, 15 (off-peak), 103, The Link Every 2 hours Every hour Every 30 mins 143 Pangbourne to Reading Every 2 hours Every hour 3, 4, 6 Every 2 hours Demand-responsive 143 Upper Basildon to Pangbourne Less frequent Demand-responsive 5, 5a, 5c, 6a, 41, 44